What Does A ‘Science of Meaning’ Mean?

 Okay, this is all very fine, and the echo of the alliterative ‘L’ is certainly quite pleasing, but we still have to answer the basic question that lurks behind all of this.
 Which is, why on earth should we start our quest to chart the landscape of meaning by enlisting the help of humour?
 After all, it is perfectly well known that jokes are indefinable, and don’t take kindly to analysis.
 Furthermore, the basic code that underlies any joke is still a complete mystery.
 So surely the idea of taking a jester on as our official guide is bound to lead us into trouble?
 In fact, given there are so many other aspects of meaning to choose from, why go for humour at all?
 Why not choose fiction, or religion or morality?
 Well, the answer to this question lies in the way jokes work.

-Humour is special.
-We all sense that to some degree, and understand its role in both entertainment and normal interaction.
+Humour is special (apes may laugh, but humour is the crux here).
+We all know this to some degree, and understand its role in both entertainment and normal interaction.
 But the most exciting thing about humour is not its importance as a form of entertainment, nor its importance as a form of social exchange, nor even its importance as an intellectual challenge to the geographers of meaning.
 No, the real and fundamental importance of humour lies in the fact that it is a ‘science’ of the human mind in its own right.
 Or, to put it another way, humour is an intuitively inspired, colloquially expressed, and yet highly analytical precursor to the sciences of psychology and sociology.
 So it is for this reason, and for this reason particularly, that the joke deserves our full attention.
 Indeed, any scientific attempt to analyse meaning that focuses closely on the logic of humour is likely to be a success just because of this special feature.
 But this point only become clear when the nature of the joke and its action are considered more closely…

 Jokes attack the boundaries and contour lines of the human landscape, momentarily twisting our cherished perceptions of the physical and social spaces that we live in.
 They do this by coaxing the objects and values of this combined experience into unfamiliar postures, positions and alliances.
 All of which means that the ‘twists’ that form the basis of this attack provide us with a graphic silhouette of the logic of human thought itself.
 Because by giving us a pointer to our most hidden perceptions, they furnish us with a clear and high-powered focus into the underlying nature of the human condition.